cjaitas/bubble-sort-visualizer/README.md

 # Bubble Sort Visualizer
-## Demo video and flowchart in screenshots folder
+## Demo video has been submitted via OnQ as Github wont allow large enough files to be uploaded
 ## Problem Breakdown & Computational Thinking
 I chose bubble sort as it is a simple, easy to understand sorting algorithm that uses many steps to complete the list.
 Its repetetive comparisons and swaps make it easy to visualize through animated bars.